unovue/radix-vue/docs/content/components/radio-group.md

 ---

-outline: deep
-metaTitle: Radio Group
+title: Radio Group
-metaDescription: A set of checkable buttons—known as radio buttons—where no more than one of the buttons can be checked at a time.
+description: A set of checkable buttons—known as radio buttons—where no more than one of the buttons can be checked at a time.
 name: radio-group
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/radiobutton
 ---